WHERE THE LIVING'S EASY

 If you want to linger longer, check out these six ways to explore this inner-city mountain.

-The best way to get your bearings of the River City is to get a bird's eye view (especially if its your first time to Brisbane).
+The best way to get your bearings of the River City is to get a bird's eye view (especially if it's your first time in Brisbane).
 Jump on The Wheel of Brisbane in South Bank Parklands for a 360-degree view of her glistening glory.

-You'll find some of the city's best accommodation along Grey Street if you want to stay and play close to the action (including the Emporium Hotel South Bank).
+You'll find some of the city's best accommodations along Grey Street if you want to stay and play close to the action (including the Emporium Hotel South Bank).

 You've seen the heart of the city, but it's time to discover its real heart with a tour of its indigenous culture and history.
 BlackCard Cultural Tours' local Aboriginal tour guides will take you on a 90-minute walking tour through the cultural precinct galleries and public artworks, or take the 3-hour bush tucker trail from riverside to local parklands.